The research focus of this section is on the application of epidemiological and

 provides support across all the domains above and also supports biomedical

-The Public Health Epidemiology and Biostatistics domain currently has five
+The Public Health Epidemiology and Biostatistics domain currently has

 key research groupings: